gerardojbaez/vehicle/README.md

 use Gerardojbaez\Vehicle\Contracts\HasMake as HasMakeContract;
 use Gerardojbaez\Vehicle\Contracts\HasModel as HasModelContract;
 use Gerardojbaez\Vehicle\Contracts\HasModelYear as HasModelYearContract;
+use Gerardojbaez\Vehicle\Contracts\HasVehicle as HasVehicleContract;
 use Gerardojbaez\Vehicle\Traits\HasMake;
 use Gerardojbaez\Vehicle\Traits\HasModel;
 use Gerardojbaez\Vehicle\Traits\HasModelYear;
+use Gerardojbaez\Vehicle\Traits\HasVehicle;

-class Vehicle extends Model implements HasMakeContract, HasModelContract, HasModelYearContract {
+class Vehicle extends Model implements HasMakeContract, HasModelContract, HasModelYearContract, HasVehicleContract {
-	use HasMake, HasModel, HasModelYear;
+	use HasMake, HasModel, HasModelYear, HasVehicle;

+	/**
+     * The attributes that are mass assignable.
+     *
+     * @var array
+     */
+    protected $fillable = [
+        'make_id',
+        'model_id',
+        'year_id',
+        'vehicle_id',
+        ...
+    ];
 ```

-> You do not need to use all traits if you did not use all of them.
+> You do not need to use all traits if you do not need them.
 You can use only `HasMake` trait when only make is used for example.

 ## Usage